The Centre is also host to a unique set of art & antique dealer archives, to be held at the Brotherton Library Special Collections.

 The archives will be the focus for a series of inter-related cross-faculty research projects at Leeds and will also accessible to national and international scholars, researchers and students.
 The uniqueness of the archives donated to Leeds are that they provide a concentration of ‘antique dealer’ archive material in one place and contain some of the most complete ‘antique dealer’ archives in the public domain.
 The Centre is also a focus for archives related to the broader structures of the art market, and art dealers and, over time, we hope to build a critical mass of art market archival material, available for current and future scholars and researchers interested in the history of the Art Market.

-Through the exceptional generosity of a number of antique dealers and patrons who have donated, or are donating, their business archives to the Centre we have at present a number of highly significant dealer archives, including:
+We would also like to very gratefully acknowledge the help of Simon Phillips of Ronald Phillips Antiques for so generously transporting the remaining archive photographs belonging to the Phillips of Hitchin archives from London to Leeds.
+And through the exceptional generosity of a number of other antique dealers and patrons who have donated, or are donating, their business archives to the Centre we have at present a number of highly significant dealer archives, including:

 Phillips of Hitchin traded from Manor House, Hitchin from 1882.
 Jerome Phillips (3rd generation of dealers) retired in January 2015 and very generously donated the complete archive to the University of Leeds.
 Phillips was one of the most important dealers in the UK, and sold many thousands of objects, many to major national museums in the UK, Europe and the USA.
 Phillips also was instrumental in the development of the collections of important collectors of Decorative Art such as those of Judge Untermyer in the USA.
 The archive consists of a comprehensive run of stock books and sales ledgers, letter archives, and photograph archives.
 We are pleased to announce that our funding application to the National Manuscripts Conservation Trust for conservation of this archive was successful.